fnk0/FlashCards-Codelab/TutorialPart2.md

 ###### Adding Our database constants to our Helper:

-We gonna create a few constants to avoid typos as we gonna have to re-use it to create our tables.
+We are going to create a few constants to avoid typos as we gonna have to re-use it to create our tables.

 ```java
 // Inside MyDbHelper.java